-We continue to monitor the ongoing crisis in Ukraine and we are supporting our members in their response, lobbying government on immigration questions and helping to coordinate support for Ukrainian universities from across the sector.
+We continue to monitor the ongoing crisis in Ukraine.
+We are supporting our members in their response, lobbying government on immigration questions and helping to coordinate support for Ukrainian universities from across the sector.

-The aim is to establish partnerships that will help restore the Ukrainian higher education system and reduce the impact of the crisis on Ukrainian institutions, and their staff and students.
+The aim is to establish partnerships that will help restore the Ukrainian higher education system and ensure Ukraine’s universities not only survive but play a role in post-war reconstruction.

 We believe the UK should be a welcoming place for academics and students fleeing conflict.

-We are also working closely with the Home Office on details of the newly announced ‘Ukraine Extension Scheme’ which is designed to support Ukrainian citizens already in the UK.
-We are currently waiting for clarification over whether those studying on the Ukrainian Extension Scheme will be able to switch into other visa routes following their studies, including the Graduate route.
+We are also asking whether those studying on the different schemes will be able to switch onto other visa routes within the UK following their studies, including the Graduate route.

 We are working with Refugee Education UK, along with a range of other groups, to develop a co-ordinated approach to support students fleeing the conflict in Ukraine.